 The child has to be adapted on a communicative social environment where he can interact and communicate with others.

-Play groups and family get togethers are good exposure and practice to acquire and enchance his socialization.
+Play groups and family get together are good exposure and practice to acquire and enhance his socialization.

 I have yet to add more as we still have a couple of years before his enrollment to preschool but we sure are starting now with our toddler activities which gives him the ability to cooperate and follow rules.